Thyroid and your mental health – what’s the link?

 thyroid collection blood test product banner

-Five tips on how to improve your mental health with a thyroid condition
+Five ways to improve your mental health with a thyroid condition

-Ensuring your thyroid hormones are stabilised with the right dose of medication and regular testing can prevent mental health symptoms worsening.
-Speak to your GP if your medication has been reviewed but you are still experiencing poor mental health.
+Ensure your thyroid hormones are stabilised with the right dose of medication by regular testing.
+Getting the right dose can prevent mental health symptoms worsening.
+Speak to your GP if your medication has been reviewed but you're still experiencing poor mental health.

-Exercising with a thyroid condition can seem daunting – especially if you’re experiencing fatigue or brain fog.
-However, light exercise has proven to help improve symptoms as well as mental health.
-Try something light like a slow walk or yoga.
-You can find more information in our blog: five tips for exercising with a thyroid condition.
+Exercising with a thyroid condition can seem daunting – especially if you’re experiencing common thyroid-related symptoms such as fatigue or muscle weakness.
+However, light exercise may help improve your symptoms as well as your mental health.
+A slow walk or a yoga session is a great place to start.

-Not everyone will understand how you are feeling, but there are people out there that are in the same boat and may be able to provide you with a sense of empathy and understanding.
-Joining forums such as Thyroid UK can put you in touch with like-minded people and give you a safe space to share all your stresses and thoughts – a worry shared is a worry halved.
+People with shared experiences can offer empathy and understanding.
+Joining forums such as Thyroid UK can put you in touch with other people with thyroid conditions and give you a safe space to share your thoughts – a worry shared is a worry halved.

 4. Build a self-care toolbox

-Each person will have a way to look after their mental health.
-Some people enjoy dancing, others enjoy colouring or a hot bubble bath.
-Whatever activities bring you joy, add them to your self-care toolbox.
-And when you’re feeling low, pull from this toolbox.
+Everyone has their own unique way of looking after their mental health.
+Some people enjoy dancing, while others enjoy a hot bubble bath.
+Whatever activities bring you joy, add them to your self-care toolbox and access them if you’re feeling low.

-5. Try some unconventional ways to reduce stress and improve mental wellbeing
+5. Try some unconventional ways to boost your wellbeing

 Where can I get support for thyroid health and mental health?

-If you have been feeling persistently low for more than two weeks or are struggling to get your mental health under control, it's important to speak to your GP.
+If you've been feeling persistently low for more than two weeks, or you're struggling to manage your mental health, it's important to speak to your GP.

 The British Thyroid Foundation has volunteer helpline contacts and local support groups that may be able to help.